 Routine immunizations are available from many retail pharmacies at no copay.
+Check with your local pharmacy regarding available services offered; service may vary by location.

 The plan provides benefits for routine immunizations as recommended by the Advisory Committee on Immunization Practices (ACIP) and published in the Centers for Disease Control (CDC) annual immunization schedules for children and adults.
 Current ACIP recommendations and immunization schedules can be found at www.cdc.gov/vaccines.